 Parent & Me Lesson - Ages 3-6

-This lesson is designed for children 3 to 6 years of age and specifically for first-time and novice-level kids.
+This parent-assisted lesson is designed for children ages 3 to 6 and specifically for first-time and novice level students.
 This is a great way to introduce skiing or snowboarding with a parent assisting their child with the activities used to build skills and independence.

 Setting Realistic Expectations for Parents and Kids